 To improve health of the population X X X No relationship.
 To reduce crime and nuisance X x X No relationship.
 To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would promote proportionate development in line with the Core Strategy.
 None identified.
-Overall commentary and any cumulative effects Overall this p bolicy has a positiv /e effect on the t baseline objectives and is in conformity with the Core Strategy.
+Overall commentary and any cumulative effects Overall this p Overall this policy has a positive effect on the baseline objectives and is in conformity with the Core Strategy.

-effects, sig magnitude time period Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities • Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with the proportional growth within the None identified.
+SEA Objective effects, signit t of effect (consid ficance of the effe the effect in term ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium termLong term(6 - 10 years)(11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with the proportional growth within the None identified.